tatsuyafujisaki/hackerrank-10-days-of-javascript-solutions/README.md

   * To be precise, the exception bit of `b` must be positioned at `a`'s LSB of `0` to minimize the chance of `b` exceeding `n`.
 Such `b` is `(k - 1) | k`.
 * In conclusion, `a & b` is `k - 1` as long as `b (= (k - 1) | k)` does not exceed `n`.
 If it does, `a & b` is `k - 2`.

-The naive implementation of the above logic is:
+The literal implementation of the above logic is:
 ```js
 function getMaxLessThanK(n, k) {
   let a = k - 1